top of page

 Standard single paper ticket

-Unlimited time after validation, but only for one continuous ride and only on one type of vehicle
+For one continuous ride and only on one type of vehicle (except when switching between metro lines M1, M2, M3, and M4)

 Metro: Stamp/validate at orange/yellow machines before platform entry.

-Trams/Buses: Stamp in yellow validation machines immediately after boarding (front door).
+Trams/Buses: Stamp/validate in yellow machines immediately after boarding (front door).

 Present the stamped ticket (look for date/time mark).